-• After the risk assessment is complete, gestationalage-appropriate education is provided directly to the Member.
-The digital program does not replace the high-touch, individual case management approach for our highest risk pregnant Members; however, it does serve as a supplementary tool to extend our health education outreach.
-The goal of the expanded outreach is to ensure maternity education is available to all perinatal Members and also help Wellpoint identify Members who experience a change in risk acuity throughout the perinatal period.
+• After risk assessment is complete, gestational-ageappropriate education is provided directly to the member.
+The digital program does not replace the high-touch, individual case management approach for our highest risk pregnant members; however, the program serves as a supplementary tool to extend our health education outreach.
+The goal of the expanded of our health education outreach.
+The goal of the expanded outreach is to ensure maternity education is available to all perinatal members and also help Wellpoint to identify members who experience a change in risk acuity throughout the perinatal period.

-We encourage healthcare providers to share information about the digital tools offered at Wellpoint with their Members.
-Members may access information about the products that are available by visiting the Wellpoint website:
+We encourage healthcare providers to share information about the digital tools available to members.
+Members may access information about the products that are available by visiting our website:

-- Each digital educational outreach provides the Member with specific healthcare education in a warm, easy-to-understand, and fun to use fashion. - What we want to achieve with this program: - Provide Members with the information they need to participate in the management of their health. - Provide Wellpoint with a practical tool to identify Members' conditions and concerns. - Encourage Members to communicate more effectively with their healthcare providers.
+- Each digital educational outreach provides the member specific healthcare education in a warm, easy-to-understand, and fun-to-use fashion. - What we want to achieve with this program: - Provide members with the information they need to participate in the management of their health. - Provide us with a practical tool to identify members' conditions and concerns. - Encourage members to communicate more effectively with their healthcare providers.

 Do not be surprised if your patients mention this digital program.
 Take it as a sign that it is doing its job!
 Encourage your patients to participate in the digital program and help us nurture a well-educated and more communicative patient population.
-If a Member is not enrolled, they can call the number on their ID card and request to speak to an obstetrics case manager.
+If a member is not enrolled, they can call the number on their ID card and request to speak to an obstetrics case manager.

-For more information on the digital maternity program, reach out to your OB Practice Consultant or Provider Services.
+For more information on the digital maternity program, contact your OB practice consultant, Provider Services, or your provider relations representative.